RoxvilleRooster/easy-chair/savage_hap_leonard.md

 * Detective, worked with Hanson
 * Friend to Hap and Leonard
-* Wore a pork-pie hat and a K-Mart suit
+* Wears a pork-pie hat and a K-Mart suit